Faeq-F/Quokka/README.md

 1. open Visual Studio & clone Quokka
 2. in the solution, create a project of type WPF class library, naming it "Plugin\__YourPluginNameHere_"<br>
+(make sure that it is a part of the Quokka solution and that it is not its own)<br>
 3. rename the cs file to "Plugin\__YourPluginNameHere_"
-4. edit the project file to look like the following:<br>
+4. edit the project file to look like the following and set the build configuration to 'Plugin':<br>
    > The following is part of the ShowTypedText plugin:<br>

 ```